shams-nahid/My-Daily-AWS-Study/docs/Notes/S3/05 S3 Encryption.md

     - Server side encryption
     - Key is managed by `KMS`
     - Header should be `x-amz-server-side-encryption: aws:kms`
   - Useful because
     - Using `KMS`, we can determine who has access keys
     - Audit Trail
+    - Using the bucket key can reduce 99% of KMS call
   - `SSE-C`
     - Server side encryption
     - Key is provided by us